ronpowers8/WatsonAutoSubs/README.md

         curl -X POST -u "apikey:[APIkey]" \
         --header "Content-Type: audio/mp3" \
-        --data-binary @output.mp3 \
+        --data-binary @[audio].mp3 \
         "[URL]/v1/recognize?timestamps=true" > [outputFile].json

 f) curl will save [outputFile].json in the current working folder

 # Step 3
 a) Grab json_to_srt.py any way you like.
-Github can be a bit confusing for beginners (I include here); the easiest thing to do would be to copy-paste the code into a text editor like notepad++ and save it with extension .py
+Github can be a bit confusing for beginners (I include myself here); the easiest thing to do would be to copy-paste the code into a text editor like notepad++ and save it with extension .py

-b) Execute json_to_srt.py

-	- If you have python installed correctly you can double click the file from explorer and it will pop up a terminal window with the next step
-	- Alternatively from a terminal you can enter "python.exe .\json_to_srt.py" or simply "json_to_srt.py"
+b) Execute json_to_srt.py.
+If you have python installed correctly you can double click the file from explorer and it will pop up a terminal window with the next step.
+Alternatively from a terminal you can enter

+	python.exe .\json_to_srt.py
+or simply

+	json_to_srt.py

 c) The first output line of the .py file shows the current directory it's working in.
 This directory must be the same place your .json is located

 d) The .py file will prompt you to enter the filename.
 Note that the input is cAse sEnsiTIve